 Tesla solar charging stations and Tesla Powerwall

 If you’ve been following Tesla for some time, the acquisition of SolarCity should not have come as a shock.
 Tesla car charging ports with overhead solar canopies (as seen in the image above) have become a common sight in Europe and America, and the Tesla Powerwall is really the only solar battery brand that homeowners can cite by name.
 The Powerwall has seen numerous hurdles and criticism.
 However, Tesla successfully got the attention of mass consumer markets in bringing to light the benefits of solar-plus-storage as a highly efficient alternative energy solution.
-In 2016, the solar energy storage market is just starting to grow in a significant way.
 Tesla now needs only to sit and wait while its brand blows past the competition.

 Out of Musk’s “Masterplan Part Deux” came a plan for Tesla to launch other electric vehicle models, including trucks and minivans, as well as a clean energy rideshare offering.
 We can expect the number of solar powered charging ports to explode in coming years.
 Even now, you can purchase Tesla branded wall-mounted charging stations for your home – an option that is sure to become more popular as the Tesla Model 3 hits the road across the country.
 These sleek, all-renewable power stations are a visual representation of Tesla’s mission as a corporation and their role will see dynamic value under the new era of Tesla.